jimbozhang/speechocean762/README.md

 # speechocean762: A non-native English corpus for pronunciation scoring task

+🤗 speechocean762 is now also accessible on [Hugging Face](https://huggingface.co/datasets/mispeech/speechocean762)!

 ## Introduction
 Pronunciation scoring is a crucial technology in computer-assisted language learning (CALL) systems.
 The pronunciation quality scores might be given at phoneme-level, word-level, and sentence-level for a typical pronunciation scoring task.